-Figure 2 shows the beginning of an example negotiation.
+In Figure 3, we see a more successful negotiation.
+Here the captain pays more attention to both building trust, and compromising and addressing the concerns of the others.
 In line 5, the elder politely looks for the topic of the meeting.
 When the captain proposed this topic in line 6, the elder tries to avoid this topic, not wanting the clinic to be moved away from the town.

-When the Captain persists in line 8, both the doctor and elder choose attack strategies, pointing out problems with the proposed plan - lack of a clinic in the town for the elder, and the loss of neutrality that proximity to the US base would bring for the doctor.
+When the Captain persists in line 8, both the doctor and elder choose attack strategies, pointing out problems with the proposed plan lack of a clinic in the town for the elder, and the loss of neutrality that proximity to the US base would bring for the doctor.
 The captain proposed a new solution in 11.
 This plan has potential for both agents.
 In 12 the elder shows the negotiate strategy, not just pointing out a problem with the plan, but suggesting an avenue for improvement.
 This suggestion is taken up by the captain in 13 and satisfactorily addressed.
 The doctor has his own issues with this plan though, as illustrated in 14, and dealt with in 15.
 The elder continues with another issue in 16, and after the captain deals with this in 17, the plan actually has positive utility to the elder, causing him to agree to the plan in 18 and become an advocate, as shown in 19, where he in turn tries to convince the doctor to adopt this plan as well.
 The doctor has a remaining issue as shown in 20.
 When the elder satisfactorily addresses this issue in 21, the doctor is also ready to accept this plan, and the negotiation is successfully concluded with a resolution to move the clinic to the old hospital downtown, which will be supplied by the captain and renovated by the elder, in return for improved water and power provided by the captain.